Phorcys (therapsid): Classification

-Although known from little material, what is preserved is enough to demonstrate that Phorcys was undoubtedly a gorgonopsian.
-Phorcys can be diagnosed and distinguished from all other gorgonopsians by the knob-like protuberances between the basal tubera and the occipital condyle on the underside of the skull.
-It is also distinguished from the only other known Tapinocephalus Assemblage Zone gorgonopsian Eriphostoma by its larger size, vertical occiput and proportionately deeper zygomatic arch.

-To determine its relationship to other gorgonopsians, Kammerer and Rubidge performed a phylogenetic analysis using a complete dataset of all currently valid gorgonopsian genera.
+To determine the relationship to other gorgonopsians, Kammerer and Rubidge performed a phylogenetic analysis using a complete dataset of all recognised valid gorgonopsian genera in its original description in 2022.
 Similar to previous analyses, they recovered Nochnitsa and Viatkogorgon as the earliest-diverging (basal) gorgonopsians, with the remaining genera split into two clades, one containing Russian gorgonopsians and the other African.
-Phorcys was found in a polytomy at the base of the African clade with Eriphostoma, Gorgonops and the remaining African gorgonopsians.
+They found Phorcys in a polytomy at the base of the African clade with Eriphostoma, Gorgonops and a clade of the remaining African gorgonopsians.
 This basal position among African gorgonopsians is consistent with its age, however, at the same time it draws out the existing ghost lineages (inferred ancestral lineages with missing fossil records) of the earlier-diverging Laurasian gorgonopsians back to the Wordian of the middle Permian at minimum.

 However, Kammerer and Rubidge considered this result preliminary due to the fragmentary nature of the known material, and noted that this position in the tree was weakly supported with only one coded characteristic (the straight orientation of the subtemporal zygoma) uniting it with other African gorgonopsians in this analysis (a trait that is itself variable in this clade).
 Nonetheless, an additional trait that wasn't coded for in their analysis may strengthen a relationship to the African gorgonopsians, the shape of the parabasisphenoid blade of the braincase.
 In Phorcys, this bone has only slight variation along its bottom margin, unlike the notable semi-circular blades of the Russian gorgonopsians but very comparable to those in the African clade.

+In 2026, a new genus of South African middle Permian gorgonopsian, Jirahgorgon, was described by Macungo and colleagues based on an almost complete skull, also originating from the Tapinocephalus Assemblage Zone.
+They recognised several similarities between it and Phorcys, particularly their larger sizes and vertical occiputs, a trait associated with other large gorgonopsians.
+Their phylogenetic analyses recovered the two genera as sister taxa, and so they erected the new family Phorcyidae to include them, with Phorcys as the type genus and namesake of the family.
+Macungo and colleagues recovered a broadly similar tree to Kammerer and Rubidge (2022) and other studies, but found more resolved relationships among the earliest members of the African clade.
+Notably, they found a basally branching subclade including Phorcys, Jirahgorgon, Gorgonops and Eriphostoma.

-The cladogram below depicting the relationship of Phorcys in Gorgonopsia follows the results of Kammerer and Rubidge (2022):
+The cladogram below depicts the relationship of Phorcys in Gorgonopsia following the results of Macungo et al. (2026):